Insurance Denials in Healthcare Practices

 |Improper coordination of benefits:||1.1%|

 When looking at this list we can see that nearly 50% of all denials can be prevented with increased due diligence on the front-end of the revenue cycle.
-Not only that, but the majority of the missing or incorrect information leading to denials can be found right on the payer's website!
+Not only that, but the majority of the missing information leading to denials can be found right on the payer's website!

 3 Steps to Moving Denials Management Upstream